prt-prt/esp32-MotorController/v2/WIRING.md

 - Check for motor stalls or excessive load
 - Verify motors are within current rating
 - Add additional cooling if necessary (rare with DRV8833)
+- Ensure the step-up converter can handle the current requirements

 ### Unexpected Behavior
-- Check for proper grounding between ESP32 and DRV8833
+- Check for proper grounding between all components
 - Verify PWM configuration is correct
 - Check for any damaged connections
+- Monitor the powerbank's charge level - performance may degrade as it depletes